vizdata-f21/project-2-viz_biz/README.md

 4. **Shiny**

-See through the `README.md` inside these 4 folders to see a more detailed description of the components within each folder.
+Refer to the `README.md` inside these 4 folders for a more detailed description of their contents.